 If you follow our orange map line, the next twenty minutes will take you through a pleasant, flat, and “touristy” part of town.

-If you don’t want to walk through other wandering tourists, you can walk back to Monastiraki station to ride the Metro to the Acropolis Museum, or you can walk up the district of Plaka for less crowded sightseeing through the residential area.
+Options: If you don’t want to walk through other wandering tourists, you can walk back to Monastiraki station to ride the Metro to the Acropolis Museum.

-When you reach Lysikratous street turn to your right toward the Monument of Lysicrates, and then left (it’s easier walking down through the park where the monument is rather than walking on the busy street traffic).
+It’s easier to cross the street and walk through the park where the monument is rather than walking on the busy street traffic on Vyronos.

 The Monument of Lysicrates was financed by a wealthy citizen of Ancient Athens who also sponsored musical performances at the Theatre of Dionysus you saw earlier at the Acropolis.
 Lysicrates built it to commemorate his sponsored performance’s winning first price in 335/334 BCE.